-When spelled out, are lower cased. daylight saving time (DST) eastern standard time (EST)
+daylight saving time (DST) eastern standard time (EST)

 trade-off

 titles, "Dr."

 Use Dr. only for qualified medical people, unless the correct alternative is not known or it would seem perverse to use Mr. (e.g., Dr. Martin Luther King).

+toward, not towards

 under way (adv), underway (adj)

 US, USA

 No periods.
 See Chicago 10.33.

-Use abbreviations only when used as a modifier: US politics; spell out when used as a subject or object: The United States has vast natural resources.
+Use abbreviations only when used as a modifier: US politics; spell out when used as asubject or object: The United States has vast natural resources.

 vice president (no hyphen)

-website (no initial cap), webpage, the Web, or World Wide Web workflow workgroup workstation x (by)
+website (no initial cap), webpage, the Web, or World Wide WebWhe

+workflow

+workgroup

+workstation

+\mathbf{x} (by)

 Acceptable in 600 x 600 resolution, but use 81/2 by 11 inch paper.

 x-ray (v), X ray (n), X-ray (adj)

 %, see percent